derekteay/hackathon-tips-and-tricks/README.md

 Want to win a hackathon?
 Take a read through some helpful material, centered around IBM Cloud, to take you to victory!

 # What's a Hackathon?
 * "Hackathons provide a venue for self-expression and creativity through technology.
-People with technical backgrounds come together, form teams around a problem or idea, and collaborativelycode a unique solution from scratch — these generally take shape in the form of websites, mobile apps, and robots.” ~ Open Savannah
+People with technical backgrounds come together, form teams around a problem or idea, and collaboratively code a unique solution from scratch — these generally take shape in the form of websites, mobile apps, and robots.” ~ Open Savannah

-* “A hackathon is a competitive event in which teams of designers, developers, and subject matter experts collaborateto create solutions for a specific problem within a defined time frame.” ~ hackerearth.com
+* “A hackathon is a competitive event in which teams of designers, developers, and subject matter experts collaborate to create solutions for a specific problem within a defined time frame.” ~ hackerearth.com

 * A weekend of collaborative coding (sometimes nonstop)